mik3bens/test-badge-/README.md

 # New Project
-Welcome to the New Project!
-This project is automated by Buddy and aims to provide a seamless experience for PHP developers.
-Ensure you're running PHP version 7.4 or higher to get started.
+Welcome to the Next.js App project!
+This project leverages the power of Next.js to offer a server-rendered React application.
+It is automated by Buddy to streamline the development, testing, and deployment processes.
+Make sure you have Node.js installed to get started with this Next.js application.

 <div align="left">